egilll/tex-linebreak2/test/NÝTT.md

 - inline block mega ekki fá br innan í sig!
 - testa þegar það er html commment innan í paragraph
 - should actually break on good penalties, if every letter has a 999 penalty after it it should never break on [ 'Test long s', 'tring.' ]
-- test that penalty after a glue is respected
+- test that penalty before a glue is respected
 - should break even when lineWidth is 0